domivillacis/Hotel_reservations_analysis/README.md

 ### Segment 2:

-Once we normalized the data, we explored several classifiers:
+Based on our analysis, the average price per room is $103.42, which we consider competitive for this industry, and a competitive room rate can guarantee at least 65-80% occupancy.

+image

+We can also see that the busiest month was October 2018 and most of the customers made their reservations online.

+image

+image

+After explanatory data analysis, we pre-processed the data and selected "booking_status" as the dependent variable.
+We work on different machine learning models to predict whether or not the customer will confirm the reservation and compare which model delivered results that add value to the analysis.

+Models:

-Logistic regression
+- Logistic Regression
-Decision Tree
-Random Forest Model
+- Random Forest
-SVM
+- SVM (Support Vector Machine)

-Our machine learning models were run with varying percentages of train and test data, ranging from a 75/25 split to 80/20.
-Our results ranged from 80% to 89%, the highest being from the Random Forest Model and Decision Tree model.
-We are  happy with our 89% scores as Random forest and Decision trees perform well with respect to accuracy.
+- Decision Tree

 ### Results

+Our machine learning models were run with varying percentages of training and test data, ranging from 78% for the logistic regression model, which is the lowest accuracy score, to 89% for the Random Forest model, which is highest accuracy score.

+image

+image

 ### Segment 3: